hsjagadeesh/cisco-cyber-vision-api-scripts/README.md

 6. Acknowledging vulnerabilities in bulk

-6.1 --export-affected-devices: use ack_vuln.py with export-affected-devices options to export vulnerable devices into CVS file.
-This script takes two additional parameters \
+6.1 --export-affected-devices: use ack_vuln.py with export-affected-devices options to export vulnerable devices into CSV file.
+This operation takes two additional parameters \
 a. --cve-id [mandatory] \
 b. --export-affected-devices-preset-name  [optional] if this value is not provided, it takes "All data" as default value \
 E.g., ``` python3 ack_vuln.py --export-affected-devices --cve-id=CVE-2014-0317 ```

 6.2 --ack-by-preset: use ack_vuln.py with ack-by-preset options to acknowledge vulnerable devices by preset name and cve.
-This script takes three additional parameters \
+This operation takes three additional parameters \
 a. --cve-id [mandatory] \
 b. --ack-by-preset-preset-name  [optional] if this value is not provided, it takes "All data" as default value \
+c. --ack-comment [mandatory]
-c. --ack-comments [optional] if this value is not provided, it takes default value of "Default acknowledge comment" E.g., ``` python3 ack_vuln.py --ack-by-preset --cve-id=CVE-2014-0317 --ack-comments="Testing Bulk Ack from Python"```
+E.g., ``` python3 ack_vuln.py --ack-by-preset --cve-id=CVE-2014-0317 --ack-comment="Testing Bulk Ack from Python"```

-6.3 --ack-by-devices: use ack_vuln.py with ack-by-devices options to acknowledge vulnerable devices that were exported in first options.
-This script takes additional parameters \
+6.3 --ack-by-devices: use ack_vuln.py with ack-by-devices options to acknowledge vulnerable devices that were exported using the --export-affected-devices option.
+This operation takes additional parameters \
 a. --cve-id [mandatory] \
-b. --ack-comments [optional] if this value is not provided, it takes default value of "Default acknowledge comment"
+b. --ack-comment [mandatory]

-E.g., ``` python3 ack_vuln.py --ack-by-devices --cve-id=CVE-2014-0317 --ack-comments="Testing Bulk Ack from Python"```
+E.g., ``` python3 ack_vuln.py --ack-by-devices --cve-id=CVE-2014-0317 --ack-comment="Testing Bulk Ack from Python"```

 Note: Above script does not refresh preset, if you need latest data then kindly refresh preset from GUI and then run above scripts.
 ## Requirements